- Syllabus – EconS 503, Spring 2026

 - Dominance solvable games: application of IDSDS and IDWDS.

-- Pure strategy Nash equilibrium (psNE):
+- Nash equilibrium (discrete strategy spaces).

 - Mixed strategy Nash equilibrium (msNE):